 If you don’t intend to spend lots of money on food bought along the trail (they cost much to bring in, given the inaccessibility by roads), don’t forgot food!
 Easily cooked, high energy, lightweight stuff like oats make a good choice.
 You can add some flavour to your oats with wild blueberries or lingonberries, which can be found in many places along the trail.
 Be sure that your food is not just purely functional, but also taste good enough.
 You wouldn’t want to end off a full day tiring hike with some bland tasting (or worse, foul tasting) food.
 Make full use of the stoves and pots available to make every meal more enjoyable, and don’t forget to do your dishes!

 Speaking of which, a towel can come in handy!
 Make use of the wood fired saunas that can be found in many of the mountain cabins on the main Kungsleden trail to freshen up and soothe those tired muscles after a long day.
 Check the timings though, there is usually a women’s session, a men’s session, and also a mixed session, each for about an hour and a half.
 Of course, bring toiletries along to to keep fresh throughout the hike.

 Sheets/sleeping bag are essential for hygiene purposes as there are no sheets at the bunks, though beds are comfortable enough.

-Never forget your torchlight/headlamp, as there is no electricity along the trail and everything is absolutely pitch black once the last bit of sunlight slips behind the mountains.
+Never forget your torchlight/headlamp.
+There is no electricity along the trail and everything is absolutely pitch black once the last bit of sunlight slips behind the mountains.

-A lighter or matches can also come in handy, as there are wood fireplaces in the bunks and matches are not always available.
+A lighter or matches can also come in handy.
+There are wood fireplaces in the bunks and matches are not always available.
 Learning to start a wood fire can be very useful, but I learnt it the long way on the trail, first looking at an experienced Finnish man do it, and the next day spending hours attempting to start it myself (and accidentally finishing up quite a bit of wood).

 Compiled useful links: